-In most networks we scanned, we discovered at least one user granted special permissions not through a protected AD group.
+In most networks we scanned, we discovered at least one user granted special permissions, not through a protected AD group.
 One such known account is the MSOL account used for Azure AD Connect.
 However, in most cases (61%), we found more than just one account with stealthy privileges.

 - Only 5% of networks had a strong password policy, 23% of networks had a very weak password policy

-In our analysis of password policy we’ve scored each password policy and divided password policies into three groups – low, medium and high.
+In our analysis of password policy, we’ve scored each password policy and divided password policies into three groups – low, medium, and high.
 A low score was given to policies that either mandate 7 character passwords or mandate password complexity, a medium score was assigned to policies that mandate less than 10 characters (or 9 characters and complexity).
 Policies that mandated more than 10 characters or 10 characters and complexity were given a high score.
 Overall, only 5% had a high password policy, and surprisingly, 23% had a low password policy.

 We have further researched the impact of the password policy and the actual strength of passwords in these enterprises and analyzed how many passwords we were able to crack with each policy applicable.
-Not surprisingly, the better the password policy is, the less passwords we were able to crack.
+Not surprisingly, the better the password policy is, the fewer passwords we were able to crack.
 More interestingly, the difference between low and medium score is lower than between medium and high.
 For enterprises with medium password policy scores, we were able to crack roughly 10% of the passwords.
 For enterprises with a high score for password policy, we were able to crack only 0.8% of the passwords.
-This is a strong indication that at least 10 characters passwords is crucial for password strength.
+This is a strong indication that at least 10 characters passwords are crucial for password strength.

 - Overall, 97% of inspected enterprises revealed at least one security issue.

 Perhaps the most alarming finding we can share is that even though our scan contains only known issues, in almost all networks we’ve scanned we’ve found some security issues.
-In the minority case where no security issues were found, clients only scanned for one issue (Preempt Inspector allows running a subset of inspections).
+In the minority case where no security issues were found, clients only scanned for one issue (Preempt Lite allows running a subset of inspections).

-- Bigger organizations have better security posture.
+- Bigger organizations have a better security posture.

 We measured the average percentage of users with a weak password (compromised or shared) in each organization size and found that the bigger an organization is, the more secure their passwords are.
-In large organizations we were able to crack 9% of the passwords, in medium organizations we were able to crack 10% of the passwords and in small organizations we were able to crack 16.78% of the passwords.
+In large organizations we were able to crack 9% of the passwords, in medium organizations we were able to crack 10% of the passwords, and in small organizations, we were able to crack 16.78% of the passwords.

 This reaffirms our previous research findings.

-What’s Next for Preempt Inspector?
+What’s Next for Preempt Lite?

 As cyber threats become more sophisticated, organizations need to take a proactive approach in securing their network.
-Oftentimes, small and medium organizations suffer the most from the cybersecurity skills gap, and therefore need easy tools to efficiently evaluate their security posture and readiness to face outside cyber threats.
+Oftentimes, small and medium organizations suffer the most from the cybersecurity skills gap and therefore need easy tools to efficiently evaluate their security posture and readiness to face outside cyber threats.

 Note: Marina Simakov contributed to this post